VinceWasHere/Random-Skins/README.md

 # Credits
 Special thanks to the Risk Of Rain 2 Modding Comunnity for all the guides and help they give.
-If you wanna make your own mod and have any questions, do not hesitate to join the discord server: https://discord.com/invite/5MbXZvd
+If you want to make your own mod and have any questions, do not hesitate to join the discord server: https://discord.com/invite/5MbXZvd

 <details>
   <summary>Zenitsu related models</summary>